lucasmeijer/lucasmeijer.com-hugo/content/posts/cpp_unity.md

 On top of that the standard library is oriented around "objects on the heap", and "objects having pointer references to other objects".

 That said, if we give up on the most of the standard library, (bye Linq, StringFormatter, List, Dictionary), disallow allocations (=no classes, only structs), no garbage collector, dissalow virtual calls and non-constrained interface invocations, and add a few new containers that you are allowed to use (NativeArray and friends) the remaining pieces of the C# language are looking really good.
 Remember this is only for your performance critical code.
-Here's an example from our [aras path tracer toy project](https://github.com/aras-p/ToyPathTracer):
+Here's an example from [aras path tracer toy project](https://github.com/aras-p/ToyPathTracer):

 {{< gist lucasmeijer 9239a3e7e24c56eae83b1ef906048a1e >}}